lubiku35/czc_selenium_website_testing/README.md

 5. Check if the labels for the username and password inputs are visible.
 6. Verify the visibility of the login button and the button to accept the login terms.

+**Expected Result**: The registered user should be able to log in correctly and access their account without any issues.

+---

 ### Page Title Test

 This test case checks the title of the webpage and verifies that it matches the expected title.

+**Test Scenario**:

 1. Navigate to the website URL.
 2. Retrieve the actual page title using Selenide's title() method.
 3. Compare the actual page title with the expected page title.
 4. Assert that the actual page title is equal to the expected page title.

+**Expected Result**: The system should return the correct web page title, which should match the expected title.

+---

 ### Search Test

 This test case searches for a specific value (in my case, "Iphone") on the website and verifies the search results.

+**Test Scenario**:

 1. Accept cookies if necessary by clicking on the accept cookies button.
 2. Locate the search input element and set its value to the searched value ("Iphone").